-Since Maaz joined the company, English has been spoken in the Viessmann Board meetings.
+Since Maaz joined the company, English has been spoken at the Viessmann Board meetings.
 Maaz comes from Lahore, Pakistan, and studied in Turku, Finland, because back then Nokia was the benchmark in mobile technology.
 He joined Viessmann in 2016 and first of all helped initiate digital projects, ranging from digital sales & purchasing to people and leadership development in the Digital Task Force.
 “We worked on an insane number of projects,” he says.
-He then took over the management of the internal learning and development program.
+He then took over the management of Viessmann’s internal learning and development program.
 “We had various training programs, but nothing was digital.”
 It’s different now: Digital Enablement and Education Program, DEEP for short, is the name of the platform today that provides digital expertise to employees who had none previously.

 Later, Maaz was also involved in setting up the VC/O business unit and worked for three and a half months in Business Development.
 “I helped to develop the focus areas of Mergers & Acquisitions and Property Tech, the foundation of VC/O.” Then he moved on to Innovation Management, where his role was to find start-ups that Viessmann could work with.
 The aim was to positively change the corporate culture and accelerate development processes in open innovation projects.
 Most recently, he worked as Strategic Assistant to the CEO for two years and alongside CEO Max Viessmann, supporting Viessmann’s digitalization drive.
 Currently, he is working on operationalising the B2B Digital Service Strategy.
 He sees this as a great opportunity to have an impact on redesigning digital solutions that “not only make life easier, but also have a positive impact on climate change.”